gasduster99/fishKitLearn/README.md

 This Schnute production model is initialized to the `schnuteProdMod` default instance of the `prodModel` class.
-You can see the default state of the model by running the following, to print the model to your R shell and see the mean response value.
+You can see the default state of the model by running the following.
+This code prints the model state to your R shell and plots the mean response value.

     #A default Schnute model configuration is provided in the package
     schnuteProdMod$printSelf()